joelrivera14/face_recognition/README.md

 # Face Recognition App

 Live webcam app that detects faces and overlays age, gender, and emotion labels in real time.
-Built with OpenCV and Python 3.12 — no wrapper libraries.
+Built with OpenCV and Python 3.12

 ## Models Required